akornor/playlistor/README.md

 * `python3 -m"venv" env && . env/bin/activate`
 * `pip3 install -r requirements.txt`

-Before starting the app, copy `env.sample` to `.env`, set all the required environmental variables in the `.env` file and have redis running in another terminal.
+Before starting the app, copy `env.sample` to `.env`, set all the required environmental variables in the `.env` file.
+Make sure redis running in another terminal on port `6379`.
 You can now run the app with `nf start --port 8000`.

 ## Usage
-To use app, you'll first have to login `localhost:8000/login` with your spotify account credentials.
-After successful authentication, you'll be redirected to main page.
-On the main page, enter an apple music playlist and click submit.
+To use app, navigate to `localhost:8000`.
+You'll required to login with Spotify credentials on first attempt.

 ## TODO
 - [ ] Add feature to convert apple music playlist to spotify